BlakeEriks/markdown-repo/cheatsheets/javascript.md

 * Pop() : remove last element from the array.
 * Shift() : remove first element from the array.
 * Splice(x,y,z) : starting at index x, remove y number of elements, and replace them with z
+* Slice(start, end) : returns shallow copy of portion of an array selected from the start to end (end not included), where start and end are indexes in the array
+* Join(delimiter) : creates and returns new string concatenating all elements in an array, separated by commas by default unless provided a different delimiter.

 **Loops** are used to repeat the same block of code.